uncrustify/uncrustify/README.md

 The `-o` flag specifies the output file.
 If flag `-f` is used without flag `-o` the output will be send to `stdout`.

-Alternatively multiple or single files that should be processed can be specified at the command end without flags.
+Alternatively, multiple or single files that should be processed can be specified at the command end without flags.
 If the flag `--no-backup` is missing, every file is saved with the initial name and an additional suffix (can be changed with --suffix).